firefox-devtools/debugger/CONTRIBUTING.md

 #### Your First Code Contribution

-If this is your first time contributing any code to an open source project take a look through the `first-timers-only` issues:
+If this is your first time contributing any code to an open source project take a look through the `difficulty:easy` issues:

-* [first-timers-only][labels-first-timers-only] - issues which should have clear expectations and a mentor to help you through
+* [difficulty:easy][labels-difficulty-easy] - issues which should have clear expectations and a mentor to help you through

 If you didn't find any issues this time, don't worry.
 Take a look at the `up for grabs` issues above and let someone know this is your first time contributing code.